 - i.
 A minimum progress mark of 40% is required for admission to the examination. - ii.
 In the calculation of the final mark for the module in which an examination is written, the progress mark will carry a weight of a minimum of 50% and the examination a weight of a minimum of 50%.
 The progress mark is calculated on the basis of two assessments done during the period that the module is presented. - iii.
 In order to pass a module, a final mark of at least 50% and a minimum examination mark of 40% must be obtained, except when a module can be completed without a scheduled examination.
-A student will pass a module with distinction if a final mark of at least 75% is achieved. - a. all the outcomes of the module have been evaluated by means of formative assessment; - b. the final mark is based on the student's performance in at least three assessment opportunities; - c. a final mark of at least 50% is obtained; and - d. students are not provided with an additional opportunity for assessment, such as a supplementary examination or a retest.

-\NB The Dean's permission must be obtained beforehand in such cases.
+A student will pass a module with distinction if a final mark of at least 75% is achieved.

+- iv.
+A module may be completed without a scheduled examination provided that: - a. all the outcomes of the module have been evaluated by means of formative assessment; - b. the final mark is based on the student's performance in at least three assessment opportunities; - c. a final mark of at least 50% is obtained; and - d. students are not provided with an additional opportunity for assessment, such as a supplementary examination or a retest. - NB The Dean's permission must be obtained beforehand in such cases. - v.
-v.
 The final results for all modules will only be published after condonation of the results by the examination commission of the Faculty of Humanities.
 No results will be released beforehand.

-7.2 Supplementary and extraordinary examinations (including aegrotats)
+7.2 Supplementary and extraordinary examinations (including aegrotats)Only where applicable.

-Only where applicable.